canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the dqlite configuration file permissions are set to 644 or more restrictive (Automated)
+Ensure that the dqlite configuration file permissions are set to 644 or more restrictive

 **Remediation:**